Runarok/url-redir/README.md

 A simple and customizable URL redirector that can be hosted on GitHub Pages.
 This tool reads redirection rules from a JSON file, allowing you to redirect users based on URL fragments (hashes).
 You can also configure the redirects to display a confirmation popup, providing users with the option to proceed or cancel the redirect.

 ---
+## Hosted as GitHub Pages

+This project is hosted using [GitHub Pages](https://runarok.github.io/url-redir/), which allows you to serve your project directly from a GitHub repository.
+Once you push the project to a GitHub repository, you can configure GitHub Pages to make it accessible to anyone via a public URL.
+---

 ## Features